-Whether we all buy into this or not, it can be fun to see all the fuss that’s made over this cultural celebration.
-No matter how long winter lasts, it’s a good time, now that the holidays are over and winter isn’t, to take a look at what we can do make sure we are doing what we can to stay healthy – mentally and physically – during these remaining wintry months.
+No matter how long winter lasts, it’s a good time to take a look at what we can do to make sure we are staying healthy – mentally and physically – during these remaining wintry months.

 Winter poses a lot of challenges for most of us.
 It’s cold.
 It gets dark early.
 We often don’t see the sun for days.
 Our cars are dirty.
 Often, we eat heavier foods and our exercise routines go by the wayside.
 We are all prone to feeling a little down this time of year in large part because there’s not a whole lot to look forward to.
 The holidays are over, but it’s still winter.

 So what can we do to chase away some of the wintertime blahs and blues?
 Here are a few ideas that might help:

 Stick with a Physical Exercise Routine

 Winter can pose quite a challenge to a regular exercise habit, and not everyone has the money or the time to learn how to ski or go snowboarding.